People

 Profile

 I am a graduate of Jesus College, University of Oxford (MChem), and completed by PhD research in the group of Professor Henrik Stapelfeldt (Aarhus University), where I worked on the ultrafast dynamics of molecules embedded in superfluid helium nanodroplets.
-I then carried out postdoctoral work in both the University of Oxford (with Dr Michael Burt) and in Aarhus University (with Prof Tobias Weidner), working on ultrafast gas-phase spectroscopy (Oxford) and non-linear surface spectroscopy (Aarhus).
-I have also previously worked as a teaching fellow in the University of Leicester, and as a teaching lecturer in several colleges at the University of Oxford.
+I then carried out postdoctoral work in both the University of Oxford (with Dr Michael Burt) and in Aarhus University (with Prof Tobias Weidner), working on ultrafast gas-phase spectroscopy (Oxford) and nonlinear spectroscopy of surfaces (Aarhus).
+I have also previously worked as a teaching fellow in the University of Leicester, and as a teaching lecturer in several colleges at the University of Oxford, teaching both physical and theoretical chemistry and mathematics.
 I have been a Lecturer in Physical Chemistry at Leicester since December 2021.

 Research